refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 All extras in master nodes, keep the bottom line that all tasks on compute node should be merged into ansible workflow.

+* local nonsytem disk partition and make filesystem
-* hard disk mount and fstab configure (one time forever, required before **basic roles**, actually can easily merged into basic role)
+* hard disk mount and fstab configure (one time forever, required before **basic roles**, actually can easily merged into basic role)~~ already merged into ansible workflow
 * ~~Possible nvidia drivers install and reboot if GPU is available.~~(already merged into ansible workflow) Cuda and cudnn can be managed by spack.
 * quota initial configure (one time forever, required before **user roles)**
 * intel parallel studio install (one time forever) (no need to install before any roles, possible issue for python path maybe in **python roles**)